How To Store Breast Milk

 Store in a sterilized container: Make sure your bottle is sterilized and your bags have not been previously used when pouring breastmilk for storage.
 Freezer-safe glass bottles must be cleaned well with soap and water and sterilized as well.

-Store Breastmilk in proper amounts: It’s better to store breast milk in 2-3oz portions as that is how much the baby will eat for the first little while in one sitting.
+Store Breastmilk in proper numbers: It’s better to store breast milk in 2-3oz portions as that is how much the baby will eat for the first little while in one sitting.
 You cannot refreeze thawed breastmilk so if you fill your bags with 6 oz, you might lose 3oz if your baby doesn’t eat it all.
 If you are not sure how much milk your baby eats in a day, that’s ok!
-Just freeze your milk in smaller amounts such as 2-3oz portions.
+Just freeze your milk in smaller numbers such as 2-3oz portions.
 You might use more bags this way, but you’ll also waste less milk.

 Refrigerate quickly: Once you express your breastmilk it should be in the fridge or freezer within 4 hours of pumping.